elsampsa/valkka-examples/docs/_build/html/_sources/valkkafs.rst.txt

 *(and an example how to calculate the required disk-space)*

-An entire disk or partition can be dedicated to ValkkaFS.
+An entire hard-drive/partition can be dedicated to ValkkaFS.
+In the following example, we assume that your external hard-disk appears under */dev/sdb*

-In Linux, disks and partitions appear as block devices under the directory */dev/*.
-For example, */dev/sdb* is typically that external hard disk drive you plug into your USB port.

 To grant access to a linux user to read and write block devices directly, use the following command: